pythonlearner1025/Calculus/README.md

 Single-cell transcriptomics gives a snapshot of the ~20,000-gene expression state of a cell.
 While the number of possible transcriptomes is astronomically high (in a binary on/off model, it's \$2^{20,000}\$), the space of *biologically plausible* transcriptomes is a tiny, intricately structured manifold.
 This manifold is shaped by the physical and gene-regulatory laws governing the cell.

 Linear methods like Principal Component Analysis (PCA) are great for finding the major axes of variation in this data, but they fall short because biology is fundamentally non-linear.
-To model complex phenomena like gene XOR gates or the effects of perturbations, you need models that can learn the true, non-linear probability distribution \$p(\text{transcriptome})\$ from which all observed cell states are sampled.
+To model complex phenomena like [mutually exclusive gene expression patterns](https://pubmed.ncbi.nlm.nih.gov/29497365/) or the effects of [perturbations](https://pmc.ncbi.nlm.nih.gov/articles/PMC10025447/), you need models that can learn the true, non-linear probability distribution \$p(\text{transcriptome})\$ from which all observed cell states are sampled.

-What is commonly referred to as "deep learning" models, with many hidden neurons and non-linear activation functions, can learn arbitrary dependencies between genes.
+What is commonly referred to as "deep learning" models, with many hidden neurons and non-linear activation functions (ReLU/GeLU), can learn arbitrary dependencies between genes.
 Diffusion models are literally trained to learn the score function, \$\nabla\_x \log p(x)\$, which is the gradient of the log-probability of the data.
 This allows them to capture the underlying structure of the biological manifold.

 ---